 The TSD Advantage

 Many people prefer TSD mouthpieces over the MAD design.
 This is because the TSD is typically a one-size-fits-all mouthpiece that allows for natural movement of the jaw.
 You can wear this mouthpiece even if you have dentures and mouth soreness is rarely reported.
 While the TSDs are more expensive than MAD mouthpieces, they do last quite a long time.
+See why a snoring mouthpiece may NOT work for you here.

 The MAD mouthpieces do a decent job of minimizing or eliminating snoring, and are often (but not always) cheaper than the TSD style.
 Most MAD mouthpieces either need to be trimmed, custom fit, or simply heated in order to fit the individual.
 Recently, the “boil and bite” procedure has become the primary sizing method for most mouthpieces.